LucieCastella2/ADA-Data-Story/index.md

 To analyse the evolution of the presence of women's voice in the media, the percentage of quotes by female speakers in the quotebank dataset were calculated per month and ploted in a time series plot.

 ![timeseries](https://user-images.githubusercontent.com/91726001/146341654-82347c16-40e4-488f-9cfe-77036315b76d.png)

+Time series plots were also created for each year and can be seen below.

 ![PerYear](https://user-images.githubusercontent.com/91272237/146222922-514ffc7c-0f09-4e05-ab61-1c36bbda28e1.png)